vmware-clarity/ng-clarity/docs/CONTRIBUTING_DEVELOPMENT.md

 a new issue otherwise.
 If you are planning on implementing an already designed component, please mention the issue containing the existing specification in your proposal.
 If the original issue hasn't been updated in a while, please ping
-@coryrylan, @gnomeontherun, or @mathisscott.
+@coryrylan or @mathisscott.
 We will start the discussion as soon as possible.

 We will discuss the proposal with you publicly on the issue, potentially